openjdm/openjdm.github.io/book/availability_bias.md

 which availability operates.
 To interrogate this, the following study was conducted.

-Schwarz et al requested of two groups of subjects that they recall either N = 6 or N = 12 examples of times they were assertive.
+Schwarz et al asked two groups of subjects tho recall either N = 6 or N = 12 examples of times they were assertive.
 In this way, the subjects should have easily available examples of times they were assertive, and as such we might anticipate that those who generated